Lordly burial rites

 Heart burial also had political significance

 During the Counter-Reformation, the Jesuits, among others, tried to obtain prominent hearts for their churches and to promote this custom in order to secure the goodwill of the families concerned.
-The burial of hearts therefore also took on a political significance.
-"It has always had that and it is difficult to separate it from its religious significance."
-Karsten gives a concrete example: "I would like to cite the Würzburg Prince-Bishop Julius Echter von Mespelbrunn, who died in 1617, as an example of the instrumentalisation of burial.
+The burial of hearts therefore also became political significant. ”It has always had that and it is difficult to separate it from its religious significance.”
+Karsten gives a concrete example: ”I would like to cite the Würzburg Prince-Bishop Julius Echter von Mespelbrunn, who died in 1617, as an example of the instrumentalization of burial.
 He was regarded as a very committed bishop, active as a benefactor, a counter-reformer, also politically savvy, who made a large number of endowments.
-Among other things, he founded the Juliusspital in Würzburg, which still exists today, as well as the new University of Würzburg.
-And then he did something interesting in this context.
-He deviated from a centuries-old tradition of the Würzburg bishops to bury their hearts in Ebrach Abbey and, at his express wish, had his heart buried in the university church to prove his attachment to this foundation, which was particularly close to his heart, even after his death."
+He founded the Juliusspital in Würzburg, which still exists today, as well as the new University of Würzburg, among other things.
+Then he did something interesting in this context.
+He deviated from a centuries-old tradition of the Würzburg bishops to bury their hearts in Ebrach Abbey and, at his explicit wish, had his heart buried in the university church to prove his attachment to this foundation, which was particularly close to his heart, even after his death.”

 Separate burials of the high nobility officially ended in 1878

-Separate burials were very common in court and clerical circles throughout Europe.
+Separate burials were very common among members of the aristocracy and clerics throughout Europe.
 Since the 17th century, the Austrian Habsburg dynasty had particularly cultivated this ritual, and although this protocol was officially ended in 1878, the last imperial funeral of this kind only took place in 1989 in front of 6,000 mourners.
-"And that was Empress Zita of Bourbon-Parma, the wife of the last Habsburg emperor, who died in 1925.
-You can see from this how this tradition is literally internalised, that it has been practised far beyond the Habsburg family's period of political influence right up to the present day."
+“And that was Empress Zita of Bourbon-Parma, the wife of the last Habsburg emperor, who died in 1925.
+You can see from this how this tradition is literally internalised, that it has been practised far beyond the Habsburg family's period of political influence right up to the present day.”

 In addition to the high nobility and clergy, commoners were also buried separately.
 Frederic Chopin and Lord Byron are well-known examples.
-"Here, too, you can symbolise a connection with a particular place beyond death.
-What applies to the clergy and the powerful also applies to the artist," says Karsten, "this prominence beyond death was obviously of general interest."
+“Here, too, you can symbolise a connection with a particular place beyond death.
+What applies to the clergy and the powerful also applies to the artist,” Karsten says, “this prominence beyond death was obviously of general interest.”

 Poland claims the heart of Pope John Paul II.